joelfooxj/UofTSocialNetwork/APIDocumentation.md

 * [accountActions.js documentation](#accountActions-documentation)

 ## Dev Notes
 Express requests will not be called directly, instead their wrapper action functions will be called in the front end of the application.
 These functions can be found inside the files in the __src/actions__ folder.
 This document will specify their signatures, explain their parameters and returns.
 There are three main types of routes that this document will have the documentation for: user related functions, club related functions and post related routes.
 In addition, there will be authentication related functions and some miscalleneous functions for working with data that does not fit into any of the listed categories.
-The links to each section can be found above. __All of these functions deal with manipulating our databse.__
+The links to each section can be found above. __All of these functions deal with manipulating our databse.__ </br>

+__NOTE: Functions marked as 'async' return a promise!__

 ## accountActions Documentation